Armenian armed forces open fire at Azerbaijani army’s positions in Kalbajar | News.az

 Armenian armed forces open fire at Azerbaijani army’s positions in Kalbajar

-On October 5, at about 14:50, the Armenian armed forces units from the positions in the direction of Azizli and Ashaghi Shorzha settlements of the Basarkechar region using various caliber weapons subjected to fire the Azerbaijan Army positions stationed in the direction of Yellija settlement of the Kalbajar region, the Defense Ministry of Azerbaijan told News.Az.
+On December 4, at about 03:50, the Armenian armed forces units from the positions in the direction of the Yukhari Shorzha settlement of the Basarkechar region using small arms subjected to fire the Azerbaijan Army positions stationed in the direction of the Zaylik settlement of the Kalbajar region, the Defense Ministry of Azerbaijan told News.Az.

-There are no losses among the military personnel and equipment of the Azerbaijan Army.
+The Azerbaijan Army Units stationed in this direction took adequate retaliatory measures.